lightsoutgames/godot-accessibility/README.md

 Add the `ScreenReader` node to any `SceneTree` to make any UI accessible.
 Many of the most common UI controls are supported.

-`ScreenReader` also customizes keyboard handling to account for the fact that Godot's is lacking by default.
-It attempts to set an initial focus whenever a new scene is initialized.
+`ScreenReader` also customizes keyboard handling to account for the fact that Godot's is somewhat lacking.
+It attempts to set an initial focus whenever a new scene is initialized so keyboard focus works more often than not.

 ### Editor accessibility